jinpark0625/react_shop/README.md

 - Mobile-responsive design using tailwind-css
 - Custom hooks created with react-query to efficiently fetch data and keep the user interface smooth and responsive.

+### v0.1.0
+- Sign up new users with email
+- Update a user's profile: Users can update their profile information.
+- Upload file with firebase storage
+- Form validation: The application includes form validation to ensure that users provide accurate and complete information when signing up or updating their profile

 <br/>

 ## Technical Skills